confluentinc/jmx-monitoring-stacks/README.md

 # Overview

-This repo demonstrates examples of JMX monitoring stacks that can monitor Confluent Platform.
+This repo demonstrates examples of JMX monitoring stacks that can monitor Confluent Cloud and Confluent Platform.
-While Confluent Control Center provides an opinionated view of Apache Kafka monitoring, JMX monitoring stacks serve a larger purpose to our users, allowing them to setup monitoring across multiple parts of their organization, many outside of Kafka, and to have a single pane of glass.
+While Confluent Cloud UI and Confluent Control Center provides an opinionated view of Apache Kafka monitoring, JMX monitoring stacks serve a larger purpose to our users, allowing them to setup monitoring across multiple parts of their organization, many outside of Kafka, and to have a single pane of glass.

 - [jmxexporter-prometheus-grafana](jmxexporter-prometheus-grafana)
 - [metricbeat-elastic-kibana](metricbeat-elastic-kibana)